 What are Credits?
 Credits are proof, on a transcript (not report card), that a student attended and successfully completed a course.
 Credits are award by semester: A (1st semester) and B (2nd semester).
 Each semester is worth 0.5 and in order to receive full credit (1.0) for a course a student must have a grade of 70% or higher with no less than 90% attendance (per the TEA Code of Compulsory Attendance).
 There are very few 1/2 year or 0.5 or better known as one semester courses.
-Please refer to the Program of Studies, on the SBISD website, for exact amounts of credits given for specific classes.
+Please refer to the Course Catalog, on the SBISD website, for exact amounts of credits given for specific classes.

 Every student will graduate with 26 total credits.
 During a students time at SHS, there is an opportunity to earn 32 credits (8 slots/classes over 4 years).
 There are two types of credits: State Credit and Local Credit.
-State Credit courses are approved TEKS driven classes approved by the State of Texas.
+State Credit courses are TEKS driven classes approved by the State of Texas.
 Local Credit is done by individual districts and are not bound to State of Texas TEKS.
 In most cases, Local Credits include but are not limited to courses such as: the 2nd half of a sport in order to double block the specific sport, office aide, off campus study hall, on campus study hall, and etc. For a list of those courses, please refer to the Course Catalog on the SBISD website.

 Special Circumstances: Note: That not all situations apply the same and are subject to review.